nezaboodka/reactronic/README.md

   - `Reenter.Prevent` - fail if there is an existing concurrent call;
   - `Reenter.RestartLatter` - wait for existing concurrent call and then restart latter one;
   - `Reenter.DiscardOlder` - discard older in favor of latter one;
-  - `Reenter.Unlimited` - multiple simultaneous calls are allowed.
+  - `Reenter.Allow` - multiple simultaneous calls are allowed.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be